MARS: Mask Attention Refinement with Sequential Quadtree Nodes for Car Damage Instance Segmentation: Conclusions

 \section{Conclusions}

-Our new instance segmentation method, MARS (Mask Attention Refinement with Sequential Quadtree Nodes), is introduced in this work.
-MARS first detects and decomposes image regions to create a hierarchical quadtree.
-Then, all points on the quadtree are transformed into a self-attention layer before being passed through our MARS model to predict car-damage classes.
-Unlike previous segmentation methods that rely on convolutions with uniform image grids, MARS produces high-quality masks with low computation and memory cost.
-We demonstrate the effectiveness of MARS on query-based segmentation frameworks and show that it outperforms existing methods on the Thai car-damage dataset.
-We anticipate that the proposed MARS framework can serve as a solid baseline for car-damage instance segmentation tasks.
+We introduce a new instance segmentation method, MARS (Mask Attention Refinement with Sequential Quadtree Nodes).
+MARS first detects and decomposes image regions into a hierarchical quadtree structure.
+Subsequently, each point in the quadtree is transformed through a self-attention layer before being processed by the MARS model to predict car-damage classes.
+Unlike previous segmentation methods that rely on convolutions with uniform image grids, MARS achieves high-quality masks while maintaining low computation and memory costs.